KensoDev/kiqit/README.md

 ### ActiveRecord

-`perform_later` comes with a special method you can use on ActiveRecord models.
+`kiqit` comes with a special method you can use on ActiveRecord models.

 ```ruby